dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 ## Add a container for the menu

-In `index.html` we make the following changes:
+In `index.html` make the following changes:

 {caption: "index.html", line-numbers: false}
 ```html